bjornmose/BDR4/README.md

 ### Reading data to a bunch of 'empies'
 On 2023 I decided to take another way:
-ImportMetrabsjsonB27_B3xWork.py should work fine with b2.7x and b3.x most 2.8x will fail
+ImportMetrabsjsonB27_B3xWork.py should work fine with b2.7x and b3.x most 2.8x will fail.
-has a buttons
+The new version has buttons:
 #### to set the input path 'Find Data'
 #### to read jobinfo.json 'read metrabs job'
 #### to create the bunch of empties 'import metrabs data'